End-to-end automated machine learning at scale is the fastest route to tomorrow's most impactful antibody therapeutics.

 Conventional antibodies can target and neutralize the disease-causing cells with few, if any, modifications, and have been used effectively to treat a variety of conditions.
 But they are limited in their abilities because they only bind to a single target.
 Next-generation antibodies can engage multiple targets simultaneously, but this approach often creates a “Frankenstein molecule” that can severely compromise the properties of the antibody – they often struggle with sufficient biophysical quality for therapeutic use.

-There are more than 200 approved antibodies and other biotherapeutics composing a global biologics market expected to grow to $421 billion by 2025.
-Antibody drugs like adalimumab (Humira™) and trastuzumab (Herceptin™) have revolutionized the treatment of inflammatory diseases and complex cancers.
+There are now over 200 approved antibody therapeutics and nearly 1,400 in clinical development, fueling a global biologics market projected to reach $783 billion by 2030.
+Antibody drugs such as adalimumab (Humira™) and trastuzumab (Herceptin™) have already revolutionized the treatment of chronic inflammatory diseases and cancers, while next-generation formats like bispecifics and antibody–drug conjugates are expanding what’s possible in patient care.

 BigHat developed the Milliner™ platform to overcome these challenges and create better antibodies faster and undertake novel designs far beyond what’s possible today.